nwdigitalradio/rmsgw/admin/README.md

 * updatesysop.py
   * An added <Password> xml element is required in /etc/rmsgw/sysop.xml
   * This is done automatically with *admin-update.sh* script
+  * *updatesysop.py* script will copy password found in channels.xml file.
 * getsysop.py
-  * Currently *not functioning*, used to verify sysop record.
+  * Used to verify the sysop record on the Winlink site
 * mksysop.py
-  * Currently *not functioning*, used to make sysop record.
+  * Used to make a new sysop record based on the Winlink sysop information.
+  * Makes a sysop xml record in file new-sysop.xml in directory where *mksysop.py* script is run

 ###### Files:
 * /etc/rmsgw/sysop.xml